browserstate/history.js/README.md

 > Note 1: These urls also work in HTML5 browsers - we use `replaceState` to transform these HTML4 states into their HTML5 equivalents so the user won't even notice :-)
 >
-> Note 2: These urls will be url-encoded in all HTML4 Browsers except Opera as it does not url-encode the urls.
-The url-encoding is necessary for these browsers as otherwise it won't work (the hashes won't actually apply).
-There is nothing we can do about this.
+> Note 2: These urls will be automatically url-encoded in IE6 and partially encoded in Firefox 3 and IE7+ which is necessary to prevent certain browser-specific bugs.
 >
 > Note 3: Support for HTML4 browsers (this hash fallback) is optional [- why supporting HTML4 browsers could be either good or bad based on my app's use cases](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling)